AdobeDocs/experience-manager-learn.en/help/aem-target-personalization/overview.md

 ## Personalization using Visual Experience Composer

-Marketers can make quick changes on their website without changing any code to run a test using Adobe Target's Visual Experience Composer (VEC).
+Marketers can make quick changes on their website without changing any code to run a test using Adobe Target Visual Experience Composer (VEC).
 The VEC is WYSIWYG (What you see is what you get) user interface that lets you easily create and test personalized experiences and Offers in the site context.
 You can create experiences and Offers for Target activities by dragging and dropping, swapping, and modifying the layout and content of a web page (or Offer) or mobile web page.

 VEC is one of the main features of Adobe Target.
 The VEC lets marketers and designers create and change content using a visual interface.
 Many design choices can be made without requiring direct editing of the code.
 Editing HTML and JavaScript is also possible using the editing options available in the composer.

 * Content resides in AEM, and content editors create and manage the site pages
 * Target uses AEM hosted site pages to run tests and personalization
 * Target delivers personalized content
-* Net new content is created using Adobe Target's VEC
+* Net new content is created using Adobe Target VEC
 * Applies to both AEM hosted sites and non-AEM hosted sites

     ![Personalization using Visual Experience Composer diagram](assets/personalization-use-case-3/use-case-diagram-3.png)

-### To implement this scenario, you need to:
+**To implement this scenario, you need to:**

 * [Integrate AEM and Adobe Target using Launch and Adobe I/O](./implementation.md#integrating-aem-target-options)

-***After implementing the above integration, lets explore the [scenario in detail](./personalization-use-case-3.md)***
+***After implementing the above integration, lets explore the [scenario in detail.](./personalization-use-case-3.md)***

 ## Personalization of Full Web Page Experiences

 Integrating Adobe Experience Manager with Adobe Target helps you deliver a personalized experience to your site users.
 Additionally, it also helps you better understand what versions of your website content best improve your conversions during a specified test period.
 For example, an A/B test compares two or more versions of your website content to see which best lifts your conversions, sales, or other metrics you identify.
 A marketer can create activities within Adobe Target to understand how users interact with your site's content and how it affects your site metrics.

 * Content resides in AEM, and content editors create and manage the site pages
-* Target​ uses AEM hosted site pages to run tests and personalization
+* Target uses AEM hosted site pages to run tests and personalization
 * Target delivers personalized content
 * No net new content is created here
 * Applies to both AEM and non-AEM sites

     ![diagram](assets/personalization-use-case-2/use-case-2-diagram.png)

-### To implement this scenario, you need to:
+**To implement this scenario, you need to:**

 * [Integrate AEM and Adobe Target using Launch and Adobe I/O](./implementation.md#integrating-aem-target-options)

-***After implementing the above integration, lets explore the [scenario in detail](./personalization-use-case-2.md)***
+***After implementing the above integration, lets explore the [scenario in detail.](./personalization-use-case-2.md)***